AlonKellner/alonkellner.github.io/_posts/en-us/2024-08-14-lessons-from-launch.md

 Following open-source principals, read the [opensource.guide](https://opensource.guide/), I learned a lot from it.
 I also invested a lot of time in integrating automation and development tools to make it easy for the casual beginner contributor:

-1. [**Github Actions**](https://docs.github.com/en/actions) - A versatile CI\CD solution with a huge community, for automated CI\CD pipelines, WaloViz uses it to automate docs creation, package publishing, CI validations etc.
+1. [Github Actions](https://docs.github.com/en/actions) - A versatile CI\CD solution with a huge community, for automated CI\CD pipelines, WaloViz uses it to automate docs creation, package publishing, CI validations etc.
-2. [**VSCode Dev Containers**](https://code.visualstudio.com/docs/devcontainers/containers) - A Docker based local development environment, for easy on-boarding and development setup, you literally just open the repo and it does all of the rest for you.
+2. [VSCode Dev Containers](https://code.visualstudio.com/docs/devcontainers/containers) - A Docker based local development environment, for easy on-boarding and development setup, you literally just open the repo and it does all of the rest for you.
-3. [**pre-commit**](https://pre-commit.com/) - A framework for managing pre-commit hooks, it runs Pyright, Ruff, Prettier and more automatic validations and fixes over the entire codebase on every single commit, as well as on every push with Github Actions.
+3. [pre-commit](https://pre-commit.com/) - A framework for managing pre-commit hooks, it runs Pyright, Ruff, Prettier and more automatic validations and fixes over the entire codebase on every single commit, as well as on every push with Github Actions.
-4. [**Pyright**](https://microsoft.github.io/pyright/#/) - Python Static Typing, It uncovers tons of potential bugs, worth the effort.
+4. [Pyright](https://microsoft.github.io/pyright/#/) - Python Static Typing, It uncovers tons of potential bugs, worth the effort.
-5. [**Ruff**](https://docs.astral.sh/ruff/) - Python Formatting & Linting, it is fast and furious, your code will look and feel much better.
+5. [Ruff](https://docs.astral.sh/ruff/) - Python Formatting & Linting, it is fast and furious, your code will look and feel much better.
-6. [**Prettier**](https://prettier.io/docs/en/) - Markdown, YAML and JSON Formatting, things are just prettier with it :)
+6. [Prettier](https://prettier.io/docs/en/) - Markdown, YAML and JSON Formatting, things are just prettier with it :)

 Soon I'll create a Github Template for a modern open-source python package with all of these included, I'll make a post about it so stay tuned!

 ### Good Docs

 I knew (and hoped) that WaloViz was going to be associated with the [HoloViz ecosystem](https://holoviz.org/), one of the hallmarks of every single HoloViz project is great interactive documentation.
-In order to have the same look and feel I went for using [**NBSite**](https://nbsite.holoviz.org/), which is HoloViz's docs framework.
+In order to have the same look and feel I went for using [NBSite](https://nbsite.holoviz.org/), which is HoloViz's docs framework.

 **I do not recommend using NBSite.**
-NBSite is based on [**Sphinx**](https://www.sphinx-doc.org/en/master/), and if you are not going for being a HoloViz clone, you can just use Sphinx directly, it's even more customizable.
+NBSite is based on [Sphinx](https://www.sphinx-doc.org/en/master/), and if you are not going for being a HoloViz clone, you can just use Sphinx directly, it's even more customizable.

 Nevertheless, NBSite did come with handy Sphinx extensions and features out of the box, such as seamlessly embedding interactive notebooks outputs in you docs, like on the very start of the [Introduction Page of WaloViz](https://waloviz.com).

-Also, I invested in a lot in comprehensive inline documentation which got automatically converted into the [API Reference Manual](https://waloviz.com/en/stable/reference-manual/index.html), it's good both for users that need to dive-in, and for beginner contributors that are just starting to dip their toes.
+Also, I invested a lot in comprehensive inline documentation which got automatically converted into the [API Reference Manual](https://waloviz.com/en/stable/reference-manual/index.html), it's good both for users that need to dive-in, and for beginner contributors that are just starting to dip their toes.

 The docs of WaloViz got tons of positive feedback, but I'm getting ahead of myself :)